rrama08/rrama08.github.io/architecture/arch_sprint.md

 1. A good widescreen TV for projecting screens
 1. A good collaborative document editing software such as Google Doc/Atlassian Confluence/Wiki etc
 1. A Shared directory such as Google drive, Box, Drop Box etc where a LAMA directory has been setup to store all artifacts
-1. An Architecture Story document created to capture the discussion outputs
+1. A Product Architecture Story document created to capture the discussion outputs

 ### Monday - Functional Immersion
 Establish the baseline understanding of the product across all members of the audience, to ensure that everyone has the same basic understanding of the system.
 The activities of this day include